gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 # Patterns for composable concurrent pipelines in Go

-I came into Go from the python-world, which is quite prevalent in my field, bioinformatics (I work mostly on the infrastructure side though but do poke around with general applied bioinformatics stuff from time to time out of sheer curiosity).
+The author came into Go from the python-world, which is quite prevalent the field of bioinformatics.

 ## Generator function in Python

-In python I had just learned how to write composable lazy-evauated pipelines of string processing operations, using the generator syntax built into python, which by some simple testing showed to  both use less memory and to befaster than their eager counterparts.
+In python the author had just learned how to write composable lazy-evauated pipelines of string processing operations, using the generator syntax built into python, which by some simple testing showed to  both use less memory and to befaster than their eager counterparts.

 The Generator functionality in python basically means that you create a function that, rather than returning a single data structure once, say for example a list of items, it will return a generator object which can be iterated over by repeadetly calling its next method.
 What is special about a generator compared to other *iterables* in python such as lists, is that the generator function will start evaluating itself and yield the objects one by one only after iteration has started.